 Your GP should discuss all this with you.
 They may also do another PSA test, especially if your PSA is only slightly raised.

-Your GP will make an appointment for you to see a specialist at the hospital if they think you need more tests to work out whether you have a prostate problem.
+Your GP will make an appointment for you to see a specialist at the hospital if they think you need more tests to work out whether you have a prostate problem or prostate cancer.
 You can also ask your GP to refer you to a specialist.

 Read about what tests you may have at the hospital